🔥 Chart analysis for cryptocurrencies: how to read forecasts!

-This hammer is in bearish signifying a failed attempt for the market to recover.
+That hammer is in bearish and represents a failed attempt for the market to rebound.
 Red or green, it tells the same story - the bull trend failed to gain ground when attempts were made to force the price up.

 It is important not to take any more short positions when you see this hammer.
-Also keep an eye out for the upcoming uptrend and look for a good chance to buy in the near future as the volume of purchases will increase and soon find a support zone and price rise.
+Also, keep an eye out for the upcoming uptrend and look for a good chance to buy in the near future as the buying volume will increase and soon find a support zone and price rise.

 We see this candle when the price moves up and suddenly becomes overbought.
-It is a bullish indicator because it shows that while sellers at low prices are lowering the wick, buyers are holding the price up.
+It's a bullish indicator because it shows that although sellers with low prices created a lower wick, buyers kept the price up.
 While it's a positive indicator, we're using it as an indication that there will be a short-term support test.
-Hold back on buying and wait for a second sell-off at a level below the hanging man's wick for a better start.
+Hold back on buying and wait for a second sell-off at a level below the hanging man's wick for a better entry point.

 However, it is often an indication that either bear or bull trends have real control over the market.
-You may not trade dojis well, but you can expect stronger price action to follow them.
-At this point, be careful as the market is very indecisive if doji candles fill the chart.
+You may not be good at trading dojis, but you can expect stronger price action to follow.
+Be careful at this point as the market is very undecided if doji candles fill the chart.

 You will find confirmation candles when a resistance or support has been successfully broken.
 The first candle moves above the threshold while the confirmation candle holds the new range.
-When the resistance breaks, the green candle stays above the previous resistance line and turns it into a new level of support.
-When this level breaks, the red candle stays below the previous support line and turns into a new level of resistance.
+When the resistance breaks, the green candle will stay above the previous resistance line, turning it into a new level of support.
+When this level breaks, the red candle will stay below the previous support line and turn into a new level of resistance.